Seasonal Foods to Integrate Into Your Healthy Diet This Fall

 This grape-sized fruit also supplies vitamin B, vitamin E, magnesium, potassium, iron, copper, and zinc.
 The peel and edible seeds also provide a small amount of omega-3 fats.

-About 80% of the weight of a kumquat is water and they are low in calories, making them a very hydrating fruit and great addition to a healthy diet.
+About 80% of the weight of a kumquat is water and they are low in calories, making them a very hydrating fruit and a great addition to a healthy diet.

 Some of the fruit’s flavonoids have anti-inflammatory properties as well as antioxidants, which can help protect against some cancers and heart disease.